Amarja29/AI-Product-Description/README.md

   git clone https://github.com/Amarja29/AI-Product-Description.git

 2. Extract the Project Folder
-  Other instructions to run the application and readme file is inside the folder
+ Further instructions for running the application can be found in the README file located inside the project folder.